-I had originally written this post without having watched Abigail’s widely publicised video.
+I had originally written this post in February without having watched Abigail’s widely publicised video.
 As outlined in my original post – I was afraid, for very personal reasons, to watch it.
 However, some friendly voices from the community encouraged me to be brave (you know who you are and thank you).
 I appreciate the advice, but my feelings haven’t changed.

 My very real fear is directly related to the fact that I cannot help but compare myself to others, especially when it comes to my transition.
 A habit which I appreciate only serves to belittle my own experience as a trans person, and hamper my growth as an individual.

 Finding a way to deal with my own shortcomings is important, so instead, I wanted to share these very simple thoughts in the hope that they may help anyone in a similar position:

 There isn’t a strict timeline, in fact, a transition is often slow and hard won, there can be difficult steps backwards, as well as progressive steps forwards.

 We can only take things at our own pace

 Transition is a journey, and it’s different for each and every one of us.
 Although we might have shared experiences, we are all individuals.

 However seemingly perfect things may look, others may be having their own struggles too.
 They may need support as much as anyone else and there is nothing to say we can’t be there to offer that support.
 Solidarity and shared experience counts for a huge amount in our community.